 But don’t let that hold you back.
-In our updated 2020 World Reflexology Week Marketing Guide, there are still plenty of ideas you can pursue (and new virtual-friendly ideas too.)
+This week is the best excuse to build up some hype and introduce new people to reflexology!
+Plus there are still plenty of ideas you can pursue (and new virtual-friendly ideas too.)

-Can you commit to taking action by doing at least one thing during the week of September 21 to 27, 2020, raise awareness about reflexology and it’s benefits?
-Don’t worry, we’ll help make it as easy as possible.
-You can check out the WRW Challenge page to get all the details, including the contest, once it launches (week of August 3rd).
+Can you commit to taking action by doing at least one thing during the week to raise awareness about reflexology and it’s benefits?

 “Local Reflexologists Celebrate World Reflexology Week By Working On The Soles Of The Community.” —ICR